NullCode1337/Ace6-Drivers/README.md

-# OnePlus Ace 6 Drivers for OxygenOS
+# OxygenOS Drivers for OnePlus Ace 6
-As we all know PLQ110 will never receive a global variant (like PLR110), so it won't get proper OxygenOS.
+As we all know, PLQ110 will never receive a global variant (like PLR110), so it won't get proper OxygenOS.

-This module fixes all known issues with the [OxygenOS ports for Ace 6](https://roms.danielspringer.at/index.php?dir=Oneplus+Ace+6%2FSuper+Duper+Testbuilds)
+This module fixes all known issues with [OxygenOS Ports for Ace 6](https://roms.danielspringer.at/index.php?dir=Oneplus+Ace+6%2FOxygenOS+Flashers)

 ## What's Different?
 - Fixed incorrect battery capacity